spaceconcordia/space-altium-library/README.md

 # space-altium-library
-Altium component libraries for Space Concordia
+This repository contains component libraries for Altium Designer used internally by Space Concordia.
+This repository also contains templates such as the Space Concordia schematic title block.